My Investing Portfolio

 This is my favourite portfolio graph.
 This first thing to look at is how my potential annual income has grown (in the dark blue).
 This is simply 4% my portfolio value - as suggested by the 4% rule, which is roughly how much of your portfolio you can withdraw per year.
 This value can be higher or lower based on a number of circumstances, it is indicative only.

-What makes this graph interesting is comparing it to the total lifetime deposits into the portfolio, as you can see in the light blue.
-Once the potential income line meets the deposits line, this means that each year my portfolio will be paying me the total amount I've ever put into it!
-This is what the red line is showing, at 100% this will be the case.
+What makes this graph interesting is comparing it to my total personal deposits into the portfolio, as you can see in the light blue.
+Once the potential income line meets the deposits line, this means that each year my portfolio will be paying me the total amount I've ever personally put into it!
+This is what the red line is showing as a percentage - at 100% this will be the case.

 Below shows my net worth.
-This is my assets (cash and investments) minus any liabilities (credit cards, overdrafts etc.).
+This is my assets (cash and investments) minus any liabilities (credit cards, buy now pay later etc.).
 For the purposes of my net worth, my student loans are not included.
 Due to the way these are paid as a deduction and are forgivable, I don't believe it is fair to include them.
-You can also see how this is change from last month.
-My net worth is tracked weekly, so this is compared to 4 weeks prior.
+You can also see how has changed since 12 months before.
+To note, I have a Sharesave scheme which deducts money each month from my pay check.
+I have included the value of these shares in my assets, and therefore the amount I have not paid into this yet is treated as a liability.

 Now let's see how my net worth has changed over time.
 The red line below shows my net worth, and the bar charts show my total assets and total liabilities averaged over each month.

 My main goal is to get to a £100k net worth by age 30 (June 2030).
 The trendline for this at an 8% return is seen in red.
-The blue line shows my linear trajectory based on the current trend.
-As it's linear, it under-represents the true trajectory.
-Light blue bars mean I am on or above target, dark blue bars mean I am behind target.
+The blue line shows my exponential trajectory based on the current trend.
 Larger contributions and greater than 8% returns can help me reach my 100k goal.